• Skip to main content

 Theme, Style, & Point of View (Class 1 – 4)

-In the first 4 weeks, the student learns how to create dynamic theme, style, and point of view for fiction books of any genre for middle grade, young adult, and adult plots.
+In the first 4 weeks, the student learns how to create a dynamic theme, style, and point of view for fiction books of any genre for middle grade, young adult, and adult plots.

 Class 1: What is theme and how to use it in your book